Nicolas Bézy

-Nicolas Bézy (born 26 September 1989) is a French rugby union footballer.
-He plays at scrum-half and fly-half for Provence Rugby.
+Nicolas Bézy (born 26 September 1989) is a former French rugby union footballer.
+He played at scrum-half and fly-half.
 Nicolas Bézy was a member of the Stade Toulousain team that won the 2010-11 Top 14.
 He is the older brother of fellow half-back Sébastien Bézy, who currently plays for ASM Clermont Auvergne in the Top 14.